-

 #1: PRIMARY medical.

-Primary coverage will pay first, before any other medical insurance.
-Secondary coverage will pay only after your primary medical insurance has paid the claim and that benefit has max’d.
+Secondary coverage will be paid only after your primary medical insurance has paid the claim and that benefit has maxed.

 Your travel insurance should be the first payer.

-**Make sure the medical coverage is primary- not secondary.
+**Make sure the medical coverage is primary – not secondary.

-#2: Look for higher daily limits than the typical $150/day for trip delay/trip interruption.
 Anyone who experienced an unplanned hotel stay with meals, etc. can tell you $150 a day is inadequate.

-#3: NEVER buy the insurance offered by the airlines at check out.
-This Is typically overpriced and under-delivered; many are sadly surprised to learn too late.
-All it is, is overpriced a la carte trip interruption.
+This is typically overpriced and under-delivered; many are sadly surprised to learn too late.

 If the flight gets canceled you don’t lose your money but have 12 months to reapply it.
-Federal requirements stipulate they must reimburse you if they have operational issues.

-Reality: this money is profit (+100 million) from ppl who think there’re “saving” with a cheap policy.
 Your money goes much further with an actual travel insurance policy, which covers this and much more.

 Lots of cheap policies provide